Pacific Offshore Expeditions

 Cancellation Factor

 Our expeditions are prone to cancellation due to sub-optimal weather conditions.
 Sometimes with as little as 12 hours notice.
 We WILL NOT OPERATE if the mission success is compromised by strong winds or fog.
-It is not reccommended that you travel from out of state or region for the sole purpose of doing a trip with us.
-Please only do so If you can tolerate the risk and financial impact of being cancelled on.
+It is not recommended that you travel from out of state or region for the sole purpose of doing a trip with us.
+Please only do so If you can tolerate the emotional and financial impact of being cancelled on.

 Clothing